dvodev/books/README.md

 #### Development

-To run Frappe Books in development mode (with hot reload, etc):
+To run GDC Management Portal in development mode (with hot reload, etc):

 ```bash
 # start the electron app